data-gymnasia/courses/content/linear-algebra/content.md

 ---
 > id: step-34

-*Proof*.
-If a list is linearly independent, then no vector in the list can be represented as a linear combination of others (by definition), so no vector can be in the span of the previous ones.
+*Proof.* If a list is linearly independent, then no vector in the list can be represented as a linear combination of others (by definition), so no vector can be in the span of the previous ones.
 This shows that linear independence [[implies|is implied by]] the condition of having no vector in the span of the preceding ones.

 ---
 > id: step-35